kennethrioja/kennethrioja.github.io/_posts/2023-11-29-university-between-bachelor-and-master.md

 # What's coming next

 I am now writing my Masters thesis and continuing my journey as a master student.
-More projects are coming: finishing the common core at the 42 school in Lausanne, the start-up I am helping with, another semester to mentor a group of student for the course "Comprendre le Numérique" and continuing my job as a researcher.
+More projects are coming: end of the common core at the 42 school in Lausanne, the start-up I am helping with, another semester to mentor a group of student for the course "Comprendre le Numérique" and continuing my job as a researcher.

 And I am still looking for an internship, so please [contact me 🎉](https://kennethrioja.github.io/) !